 Edel Carraway, programme internship manager for science at UCD, offers practical advice to final-year students thinking about taking a master’s or PhD: “Many students want their graduate degrees to open career doors and having an internship is very beneficial on your CV and can lead directly to a job offer from the placement company.”
 Many colleges offer internships as part of taught master’s, particularly in the Stem subjects.

-“Seven of our science master’s degrees offer 12-15 week internships in semester three,” Carraway says.
+“Seven of our science master’s degrees offer 12 to 15-week internships in semester three,” Carraway says.
 “Students are matched with suitable organisations and undertake a specific industry research project, which is carefully supervised and assessed.”
 This type of experience can be invaluable.

-With more than 40 per cent of undergrads going on to postgrad, careers offices in colleges are crucial in advising undergraduates of their options by running events to promote master’s and PhD options to their final-year students and preparing applications for graduate studies.
+With 37 per cent of undergrads going on to postgrad, careers offices in colleges are crucial in advising undergraduates of their choices by running events to promote master’s and PhD options to their final-year students and preparing applications for graduate studies.